nickbrandt/GitLab/doc/user/admin_area/settings/continuous_integration.md

 ## Maximum artifacts size **(CORE ONLY)**

-The maximum size of the [job artifacts](../../../administration/job_artifacts.md) can be set at the project level, group level, and at the instance level.
+The maximum size of the [job artifacts](../../../administration/job_artifacts.md) can be set at:

+- The instance level.
+- [From GitLab 12.4](https://gitlab.com/gitlab-org/gitlab/issues/21688), the project and group level.

 The value is:

 - In *MB* and the default is 100MB per job.
 - [Set to 1G](../../gitlab_com/index.md#gitlab-cicd) on GitLab.com.